 - Remove the meringues and allow them to cool slightly on the pan.

 - While the meringues are cooling, melt the chocolate chips in a metal bowl over a saucepan of boiling water, stirring often, or in the microwave following the melting instructions on the package.

 - Smash the candy canes by unwrapping them, placing them in a plastic zipper bag OR on a hard surface (cutting board or countertop) covered with waxed paper and pounding them with a rolling pin or meat tenderizer.

-- One at a time, dip the flat bottom of a meringue into the melted chocolate (allow any excess chocolate to drain) and into the crushed candy canes.
+One at a time, dip the flat bottom of a meringue into the melted chocolate (allow any excess chocolate to drain) and into the crushed candy canes.
 Place them on a fresh piece of parchment paper.

 Repeat until they are all completed and allow them to harden.
 Note: They can be placed on a baking sheet and into the refrigerator to speed up the process.